 IT IS THE DANGERS OF BUTTON BATTERIES.

 YEP!
-Those tiny, silver, shiny batteries that range from the size of a pencil eraser to a quarter.
+Those tiny, silver, shiny button batteries that range from the size of a pencil eraser to a quarter.
 They are found in MANY house hold items such as remotes, toys, musical greeting cards, flashlights, penlights, and hearing aids.

 When these little buggers are swallowed they easily get lodged in the throat.
 When this happens, the spit in your child’s throat triggers an electric current causing a chemical reaction, which then severely burns the esophagus in as little as 2 hours.

-Why is this so important for me to educate people of these little devils?
+Why is this so important for me to educate people of these button batteries?

-This small button battery almost killed my son when he was 2 years old.
+These small button batteries almost killed my son when he was 2 years old.
 The battery was in a remote to a portable DVD player that my kids played with all of the time.
 I had no idea how dangerous these buttons were.